Pipelex/pipelex-hackathon/README.md

 ✅ The API will be available at `http://localhost:8081`

 Here is the API documentation: [Pipelex API Documentation](https://docs.pipelex.com/pages/api/)

+**Step 2: Import BlackBoxAI Rule**

+You need the blackbox rules to be imported in your workspace.
+To do so, run the following command:

+Create a file at the root of your project called `.blackboxrules` and copy paste this [text](https://github.com/Pipelex/pipelex-api/blob/main/rules/blackbox_rules.txt) into it.

 ## How to Submit